Best Practices for CX Projects

 The benefit of designing multiple projects with unique question types, metrics, customizations, settings, and integrations is that you can push and pull data more specifically around your organization and craft unique survey experiences for every touchpoint.

 And, you can add a lot of detail to your analysis.
-Each Delighted survey follows the CX metric question with an open-ended comment, which gives respondents a chance to give detail and nuance to their score selection.
+Each Delighted project follows the core metric question with an open-ended comment, which gives respondents a chance to give detail and nuance to their score selection.
 Delighted also allows up to 10 Additional Questions which can add depth and insight to the initial responses.

-Regardless of your project choices, get the most out of your CX efforts by:
+Regardless of your project choices, get the most out of your efforts by:

 Visit our Best Practices archive